AntonSol919/linkspace/index.md

 That's difficult enough.
 Instead, development also has to deal with managing a server, networking, identity, and access.
 In linkspace I've tried to decouple these things.
-A group, once setup can run any domain app.
+A group, once set up can run any domain app.
 A domain app can run in any group.

 Reason 2: I wanted to address a key question that underpins how our society uses digital systems.